Evaluation function: Handcrafted evaluation functions

+The output of a handcrafted evaluation function is typically an integer whose units are typically referred to as pawns.
+The term 'pawn' refers to the value when the player has one more pawn than the opponent in a position, as explained in Chess piece relative value.
+The integer 1 usually represents some fraction of a pawn, and commonly used in computer chess are centipawns, which are a hundredth of a pawn.

 Historically in computer chess, the terms of an evaluation function are constructed (i.e. handcrafted) by the engine developer, as opposed to discovered through training neural networks.
 The general approach for constructing handcrafted evaluation functions is as a linear combination of various weighted terms determined to influence the value of a position.
-However, not all terms in a handcrafted evaluation function are linear, some, such as king safety and pawn structure, are nonlinear.
+However, not all terms in a handcrafted evaluation function are linear, such as king safety and pawn structure.
 Each term may be considered to be composed of first order factors (those that depend only on the space and any piece on it), second order factors (the space in relation to other spaces), and nth-order factors (dependencies on history of the position).

-A handcrafted evaluation function typically has of a material balance term that usually dominates the evaluation.
+A handcrafted evaluation function typically has a material balance term that usually dominates the evaluation.
 The conventional values used for material are Queen=9, Rook=5; Knight or Bishop=3; Pawn=1; the king is assigned an arbitrarily large value, usually larger than the total value of all the other pieces.
 In addition, it typically has a set of positional terms usually totaling no more than the value of a pawn, though in some positions the positional terms can get much larger, such as when checkmate is imminent.
 Handcrafted evaluation functions typically contain dozens to hundreds of individual terms.

-In practice, effective handcrafted evaluation functions are created not by ever expanding the list of evaluated parameters, but by careful tuning or training of the weights relative to each other, of a modest set of parameters such as those described above.
+In practice, effective handcrafted evaluation functions are not created by expanding the list of evaluated parameters, but by careful tuning or training of the weights relative to each other, of a modest set of parameters such as those described above.
 Toward this end, positions from various databases are employed, such as from master games, engine games, Lichess games, or even from self-play, as in reinforcement learning.